The border of the Roman Empire followed the river Rhine through the Netherlands from east to west. A line from Nijmegen, along Utrecht to Leiden.

 But the disastrous Battle of the Teutoburg Forest, where three Roman legions simply disappeared in the German wilderness, made an end to further conquest.

-For a couple of hundred years, the Rhine in Holland would be the "limes".
+For a couple of hundred years, the Rhine in Holland would be the border - the "limes".

 Several Dutch cities along and south of that border have Roman origins.
 Like Nijmegen and Utrecht.
-The second started as a Roman fort, and was going to be the largest town in this area for more than a thousand years.
+The second started as a Roman fort, and was going to be the largest town in this area for more than a thousand years, until late medieval times.

 North of the Rhine, in the region where today Amsterdam is located, there were no towns at all.
 Only scattered houses, and very small villages.